 When we want to leave our innkeeping duties at the October Country Inn behind, and treat ourselves to a night out, that outing invariably consists of dinner at one of our favorite local restaurants.
-Although the rural nature of life in Bridgewater Corners, Vermont might lead one to believe that there would be few gourmet dining options readily available, this is happily not the case.
+Life is of a rural nature in Bridgewater Corners, Vermont.
+And, it might lead one to believe there are few gourmet dining options readily available.
+Happily, this is not the case.
 In this little corner of Vermont, well placed between Killington, and Woodstock, Vermont we’re blessed with an abundance of chef-owned restaurants.
 All of them are good, but these four are our favorites.

 In Woodstock, it’s the Prince and the Pauper.
 Housed in a turn of the century building down an alley off Elm St. in downtown Woodstock, this quaint, cozy dining room and attached bar features a prix fixe menu.
 However, ala carte options are available most of the time.
 Ask for the bistro menu.
 The Prince and the Pauper is located at 24 Elm St. in the heart of Woodstock, Vermont.
 Call (802) 457-1818 for reservations.
 We always make reservations well ahead of time.
 This place is no secret to the locals, and is often fully booked.

 Woodstock’s Melaza Bistro is another of our favorite local restaurants.
 Depending on the weather, both inside and outside dining is available.
 Advertised as a Caribbean Bistro, Melaza’s menu includes the tropical flavors one would expect from that region of the world, but it’s more of a fusion of flavors with more typical North American fare.
 Whatever your menu choice may be, the food is excellent.
 Portions are generous and the price is reasonable.
 Reservations are recommended.
 Melaza Bistro is located at 71 Central Street., Woodstock, Vermont.
 Call (802) 457-7110 for questions or reservations.